syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Visual-Customization.md

 # Visual Customization

 ## Customizing shape
 The check box shape can be customized using the `CornerRadius` property.
-This property specifies uniform radius value for every corner of the check box.
+This property specifies the uniform radius value for every corner of the check box.

 {% tabs %}
 {% highlight c# %}